urql-graphql/urql/docs/graphcache/offline.md

 serves cached data entirely from memory when a user's device is offline and still display optimistically executed mutations.

-> **NOTE:** Offline Support is currently experimental!
-It hasn't been extensively tested yet and
-> may not always behave as expected.
-Please try it out with caution!

 ## Setup

 Everything that's needed to set up offline-support is already packaged in the